 Welcome to the capital of Connemara, in the West of Ireland – a lively and prosperous trading port and University town that should be first on anybody’s itinerary when taking a trip through this stunningly beautiful part of Ireland.
 The city stands on the banks of the Corrib River, or Gaillimh in Gaelic, from which it takes its name.
-Its historical fame and importance derived from the port and the Spanish Arch where ships from Spain unloaded their cargoes after voyages across to the Americas.
+Its historical fame and importance are derived from the port and the Spanish Arch, where ships from Spain unloaded their cargo after voyages across the Americas.
 Today, the city is more famous for its cultural life; the narrow lanes of Galway’s “Latin Quarter” are packed with shops, pubs, restaurants, and historic sites that throng with visitors in the summer.
-Its close-knit Gaelic-speaking community has gotten used to the annual summer invasion and welcome visitors with a knowing smile and wit for which Ireland is famed.
+Its close-knit Gaelic-speaking community has gotten used to the annual summer invasion and welcomes visitors with a knowing smile and wit for which Ireland is famed.

-More powers would be conferred upon the town in the early 17th century, in 1610 the English King James I gave Galway another charter; the city and surrounding lands were declared a county in their own right.
-The good times sadly were not to last, however, after centuries of prosperity the twin effects of a terrible plague in 1649 and the Irish Confederate Wars would take their toll on the city.
-After the Irish Catholic rebellion of 1641, Galway’s citizens decided to align themselves with the Catholic rebels and drove out the English garrison in 1642.
+More powers would be conferred upon the town in the early 17th century; in 1610, the English King James I gave Galway another charter; the city and surrounding lands were declared a county in their own right.
+The good times sadly were not to last; however, after centuries of prosperity, the twin effects of a terrible plague in 1649 and the Irish Confederate Wars would take their toll on the city.
+After the Irish Catholic rebellion of 1641, Galway’s citizens aligned themselves with the Catholic rebels and drove out the English garrison in 1642.
 Their victory and control over the city endured until 1652, when English Parliamentarian forces under the leadership of Oliver Cromwell captured Galway and executed the rebel leaders.
+This period of stability was short-lived; in 1689, the citizens of Galway supported the Jacobite forces campaigning for the restoration of the Catholic King James II following his dispossession by the English Parliament.
+The Jacobean army was annihilated at the battle of Aughrim in 1691, and Galway was sidelined by the English protestant rules for many years after.

 Gastronomy & Wine